numericalfreedom/pytochnog/README.md

 # pytochnog
-Python Tochnog FEM programme driver
+A python tool to the Tochnog Professional geotechnical FEM analysis programme